 This step may sound confusing since the second tip was to heat your pillow but stick with me on this.
 If memory foam is too cold, it can’t expand because heat makes it more moldable.

 However, if your pillow is too warm, it could have trouble springing back into shape.
 You might see this sometimes when you wake up after a hot night.
-The heat of the air coupled with your body heatOpens in a new tab. can leave a soft, sagging spot in the center of your pillow.
+The heat of the air coupled with your body heat can leave a soft, sagging spot in the center of your pillow.

 If you’ve woken up on a hot, humid morning and your pillow is refusing to rise back into place, try cooling it down.
 Try putting it in a cooler room.
 Placing your pillow near a fan or air conditioning vent is another option, and this can help wick away sweat and moisture as well.